 The National Children's Alliance defines a Children’s Advocacy Center (CAC) as a child-focused, facility-based program in which representatives from core disciplines—law enforcement, child protection, prosecution, mental health, medical, and victim advocacy—collaborate to investigate child abuse reports, conduct forensic interviews, determine and provide evidence-based interventions, and assess cases for prosecution

-For additional information and support, contact Tamara Pittz, Chapter Director of the Idaho Network of Children’s Advocacy Centers. (firstname.lastname@example.org) 208-318-2294.
+For additional information and support, contact Tamara Pittz, Chapter Coordinator of the Idaho Network of Children’s Advocacy Centers at email@example.com or by calling 208-318-2294.

 By donating, you help children across Idaho who may have experienced child abuse.
 Contact Tamara Pittz at 208-318-2294 or donate here.